apache/incubator-kie-drools/kogito-addons/README.md

   the capability.
 It's more a way to differentiate the implementations.

-The core add-ons don't have a `runtime` prefix either because they are the bases for the implementation by a runtime, or it is a generic implementation that can work either on Quarkus or SpringBoot.
+The core add-ons don't have a `runtime` prefix either because they are the bases for the implementation by a runtime, or it is a generic implementation that can work either on Quarkus or Spring Boot.
 Please, check the documentation of the add-on to find out.

 ## Creating a new Kogito Add-on